-We invite you to join us for Dangerous Prayers: 7 Days of Prayer and Fasting, January 10–16.
+Join us for Graves to Gardens: 7 Days of Prayer and Fasting, March 28–April 4.

 Pray With Us